 Returns management is the process of handling returned items efficiently and ensuring that both customers and businesses are satisfied.
 It sounds simple, but when you start scaling your ecommerce operations globally, the complexity ramps up quickly.

-Managing your returns effectively is especially important for ecommerce business, as online purchases have a particularly high return rate of around 30% compared to 9% for in-person buys.
 Returns management affects everything from your customer experience to your supply chain, and if you don’t handle it right, you risk losing more than just products, you lose customer trust.

 Why is Returns Management Important?